AbhijitKhatua/cerebrum/content/Javascript/JavaScript.md

 Data types help the program understand the kind of data it's working with, whether it's a number, text, or something else.

-- **Number**: A number represents both integers and floating-point values.
+- [[Number Type]]: A number represents both integers and floating-point values.
 Examples of integers include 7, 19, and 90.
 - **Floating point**: A floating point number is a number with a decimal point.
 Examples include 3.14, 0.5, and 0.0001.
 - **String**: A string is a sequence of characters, or text, enclosed in quotes. `"I like coding"` and `'JavaScript is fun'` are examples of strings.
-- **Boolean**: A boolean represents one of two possible values: `true` or `false`.
+- [[Booleans]]: A boolean represents one of two possible values: `true` or `false`.
 You can use a boolean to represent a condition, such as `isLoggedin = true`.
-- **Undefined and Null**: An `undefined` value is a variable that has been declared but not assigned a value.
+- [[Undefined & Null]]: An `undefined` value is a variable that has been declared but not assigned a value.
 A `null` value is an empty value, or a variable that has intentionally been assigned a value of `null`.
 - **Object**: An object is a collection of key-value pairs.
 The key is the property name, and the value is the property value.
 - **Symbol**: The Symbol data type is a unique and immutable value that may be used as an identifier for object properties.